 Summer days are here!
 As people spend an increasing amount of time soaking up the sun, whether it be relaxing on the beach or walking around the neighborhood, they have to be mindful and cautious of some of the effects spending time in the hot weather can bring.
 One consequence of too much time in the heat is dehydration, which is also a senior nutrition problem.

-Staying hydrated is important for overall health and to feel your best, no matter what your age—but staying hydrated becomes increasingly crucial as we grow older.
-Dehydration occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to carry out its normal functions.
-Older adults are more likely to become dehydrated, whether it be from lack of thirst, an age-related decrease in particular body functions or age-related health conditions.
-One study found that, “Dehydration affects 20 percent to 30 percent of older adults,” and “has a greater negative outcome in this population than in younger adults.”
-Keep reading to discover hydration tips and tricks in the summer for older adults.
+Staying hydrated is vital for overall health and feeling your best, no matter your age—but staying hydrated becomes increasingly crucial as people grow older.
+Dehydration occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to perform its normal functions.
+Older adults are more likely to become dehydrated, whether from lack of thirst, an age-related decrease in particular body functions, or age-related health conditions.
+Call 844.785.0871 to speak with someone from Ventana’s caring and compassionate team about hydration for seniors and how our dining services for seniors help maintain senior nutrition.

-If getting enough water becomes difficult, try sticking to a routine when it comes to your water consumption.
-Put an alarm on your phone for every hour to remind yourself to drink.
+If getting enough water becomes difficult, try sticking to a routine regarding your water consumption.
+Put an alarm on your phone every hour to remind yourself to drink.
 When it comes to mealtimes, pour yourself a cold glass of water to accompany your dish.
 There are even apps you can download to your smartphone that will help you keep track of your daily fluid intake.

 - Extreme thirst

 Please remember that symptoms can vary from person to person and sometimes thirst for older adults doesn’t occur until they’re already dehydrated.
 Listen to your body, and always remember to increase fluid intake during hotter days.

 Maintain Senior Nutrition in Texas at Ventana